 Treatment Guidelines

-A table with guidance on dosing and use of paediatric formulations (updated for 2022-2023) is also provided.
+A table with guidance on dosing and use of paediatric formulations (updated for 2024-2026) is also provided.
 This is produced and updated regularly by members of the Penta guidelines group.
 It should be noted that this guidance table provides some dosing recommendations outside of current European licensing.
 Local policy for use of unlicensed medication and dosing should be followed if this is the case and required.*

-Paediatric Virtual Clinic
+Perinatal Virtual Clinic

-The Paediatric Virtual Clinic is a forum for complex case discussion for children and young people living with HIV and for prevention of vertical transmission.
+The Perinatal Virtual Clinic is a forum for complex case discussion for children and young people living with HIV and for prevention of vertical transmission.
 Discussion topics include ART start, virological failure/resistance, long-acting ART, Hepatitis/TB co-infection, malignancy, ART toxicity, ART simplification from older/potentially more toxic agents/greater potential for drug-drug interaction (eg. boosted protease inhibitors, zidovudine, tenofovir disoproxil fumerate) and complex prevention of vertical transmission cases including failure of maternal viral suppression.

 *The table is intended for use in conjunction with detailed antiretroviral drug information available from EMA and FDA websites and is aimed at practitioners experienced in paediatric HIV care.
 Its aim is to provide a practical guide to prescribing in the clinic.
 Please note that drug information rapidly changes and it is ultimately the responsibility of the treating clinician to check validity of information provided before prescribing.